AnasAttaullah/flappyBird/README.md

--  `src` - source code for your kaboom project
+-  `src` - source code for the Game

--  `www` - distribution folder, contains your index.html, built js bundle and static assets
+-  `www` - distribution folder, contains the index.html, built js bundle and static assets